 Here are some ways in which survivors of abuse might benefit from counseling:

 - A safe, non-judgmental environment in which to share your story

 - Setting goals for moving forward

 At Great Lakes Psychology Group, we understand the decision to seek help can be hard so we make it easy for you to find the best possible match.
 Privacy and confidentiality of our clients an absolute priority and because of this, we offer the following:

 - Over 150 therapists across multiple convenient locations

-- Evening and weekend appointments to work with your schedule
+- Evening and weekend scheduling

 - Semi-private waiting areas and sound-proofed offices